deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/7.png" alt="">

 Step through with `F7`.
 We reach our nSEH jump instruction, but we notice something wrong!
-Our instructions got mangeled:
+Our instructions got mangled:

 <img src="{{ site.url }}{{ site.baseurl }}/images/8.png" alt="">

 Well, this is a problem.
 A short jump is the typical instruction for jumping we are used to.
 It is evidently a bad character.
-We now need to determine what all of the other bad characters are, so we do not run into this problem again.
-[Here](https://bulbsecurity.com/finding-bad-characters-with-immunity-debugger-and-mona-py/) is a place that automatically stores all of the characters possible into a variable.
+We now need to determine what all the other bad characters are, so we do not run into this problem again.
+[Here](https://bulbsecurity.com/finding-bad-characters-with-immunity-debugger-and-mona-py/) is a place that automatically stores all the characters possible into a variable.
 I have also updated the PoC:

 ```console
 root@kali:~/ADMIN_EXPRESS/POC# cat poc.py